FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 >A: This is still being refined and defined.
 For now:
 - Do NOT delete any PSD*.ps1 or PSD*.psm1 files.
 - Do NOT delete ZTIGather.xml or ZTIConfigure.xml
-- If installing applications as part of the task sequence, do not delete ZTIUtility.vbs as it is called during the deployment
+- If installing applications as part of the task sequence, do not delete ZTIUtility.vbs as it **might** be called during the deployment.
 - If desired, many of the legacy MDT .wsf scripts and Wizard files can be removed manually from the PSD Deployment Share scripts folder to thin out the environment.

 ## Documented Platforms and Scenarios